 There were In those days, as there are now, purists who believed these adjustments made the images less legitimate.
 Photographer Ansel Adams, who helped pioneer these techniques, quipped that they were needed “to take care of mistakes God made in establishing tonal relationships.”

 Today’s digital post-processing techniques parallel those of film, requiring similar skill and patience – but much of the arduous calculation and preplanning has been eliminated.

 Most of my work takes place after I’ve clicked the shutter.
 But there are limits to post-processing magic; the image must be fundamentally sound to begin with.

-I try to achieve good tonality and color with global adjustments; while I’m no purist, overuse of local adjustments can too easily spoil dynamics of the image.
+I try to achieve good tonality and color with global adjustments.
+I’m not a purist, but I try to avoid the overuse of local adjustments that can too easily spoil the dynamics of an image.

-I’m proud that I was an Adobe Community Professional, part of a team that Adobe calls “creative experts around the world… extremely knowledgeable about one or more of our applications.”
+I’m proud to have been an Adobe Community Professional, part of a support team Adobe calls “creative experts around the world… extremely knowledgeable about one or more of our applications” and hope to continue that role in the future.
 I train people in Lightroom and Photoshop and have technical expertise in several web design applications.

 Photographer for hire.

 I am available to take creative, artistic photographs of you, your family, friends, pets, home, business, posessions, or anything else in the world.
 Senior portraits a specialty.
 Reasonable rates.